-The Berlin groundwater measurement network grew rapidly: Thus, by 1937, there were already more than 2000 measurement points.
-At present, following an optimization of the measurement network in the city, the State Groundwater Service operates approx. 1,000 measurement points which are installed at the five different aquifers.
+The Berlin groundwater monitoring network grew rapidly.
+By 1937, there were already more than 2000 observation wells.
+After an optimization of the monitoring network in the city area, the State Geology workgroup operates approx. 1,000 observation wells that are installed in five different aquifers.

-In the inner-city area too, which is not within the area affected by the waterworks, groundwater conditions have for over 100 years been strongly anthropogenically overformed.
-This can be shown by way of the example of the hydrographic curve of groundwater levels at Measurement Point 5140 (Figure 9) in the borough of Mitte, as follows:
+In the inner-city area too, which is not within the area affected by the waterworks, groundwater conditions have been influenced strongly by anthropogenic processes for over 100 years now.
+This can be shown by way of the example of the hydrographic curve of groundwater level at the observation well 5140 (Fig. 9) in the borough of Mitte, as following:

 Until 1890, the largely natural seasonal fluctuations of the groundwater level remained apparent.
 With the growth of the city, increased impervious coverage, and the construction of small wells for drinking water, the amplitude was reduced, and the groundwater level had, by 1905, been moderately lowered.
 Thereafter, the large water retention operations connected with major construction sites, e.g. for the underground/ subway and the urban rail lines (S-Bahn), for the construction of the Reichsbank (today, the Foreign Ministry) and for bunkers, etc., with their deep cellars reduced the level of the groundwater by another 10 m over a large area.
 In 1945, at the time of the collapse of the infrastructure after the Second World War, the groundwater level quickly rose back almost to its original level.
 During the years of reconstruction, it was then repeatedly lowered again.
 Since the termination of major construction projects with groundwater retention, the groundwater is now back to